playbar/tfcmake/tensorflow/docs_src/install/install_windows.md

-# Install TensorFlow on Windows
+# Installing TensorFlow on Windows

 This guide explains how to install TensorFlow on Windows.
 Although these instructions might also work on other Windows variants, we have only